anenno/Void/README.md

 # Void
-Encrypted and secure text communication as well file transmission
+Encrypted and secure text communication as well as file transmission.